sourabhdesai/MulesoftGatewayChallenge/README.md

 To run the app, you would just need to go into the root directory, and run `node app.js`, assuming you have node.js installed on your machine.

 There are 3 APIs that this gateway connects with.
 They are the [Hacker News API](https://github.com/HackerNews/API), [Clipped's Summarization API](http://www.clipped.me/api.html), and a [Sentiment Analysis API](http://sentiment.vivekn.com/docs/api/).
 These APIs were chosen because their lack of reliance on API keys, lack of hard set usage restrictions, and ease of use.
 In addition to these, there is also an endpoint to give usage frequency for each of the API endpoints.
+Since this is a proxy gateway, the responses do not have a consistent format.
+The responses are of the format that is specified in the documentation for each of the APIs.

 These APIs can be accessed as follows

-### Hacker News API
+### Hacker News API Gateway

 - Top Stories
 	- `GET`